 The construction materials and methods of the bridge are considered to reduce any potential damage that could result from a bushfire.
 The bridge will facilitate the future development of Lot 9004, which is also located within a Bushfire Prone Area.
 Further development and subdivision applications for this lot will need to be assessed having regard to the requirements of SPP3.7, which will be subject to greater requirements for bushfire attack level assessments, and may include the requirement for a bushfire management plan.
 It is noted that facilitating the bridge development will provide an alternative access/egress point to this site, as well as any potential emergency exits that may be required to Hodges Drive.
 This will be subject to further assessment at the time these applications are received.
-Should the subject application be approved, a condition of development of Lot 9004 has been progressed.
+Should the subject application be approved, a condition of development approval is recommended restricting access to the bridge until such time as the development of Lot 9004 has been progressed.